Xmokey/MarketGrowthOS-Product-Case-Study/docs/01-product-architecture.md

 # MarketGrowthOS and Stripe

+Stripe is used at multiple levels of the platform.

+## Platform Billing

-Stripe is used for payment processing and subscription billing.
+MarketGrowthOS uses Stripe for platform-level payment processing and subscription billing.

+Stripe provides payment and subscription confirmation that GrowthOS uses as part of its own billing and tenant-management workflows.

+## Merchant-Level Payments with Stripe Connect

+MarketGrowthOS also uses **Stripe Connect** at the merchant level.

+This supports businesses operating within GrowthOS that offer subscription-based services to their own customers.

-The architectural boundary separates:
+The architecture therefore separates:

-**Payment Processing**
+**GrowthOS Platform Billing**

 from:

-**Business Billing State**

-Stripe handles payment processing and provides billing/subscription confirmation, while GrowthOS uses that information as part of its own business workflows and tenant/subscription logic.
+**Merchant Customer Billing**

+GrowthOS manages the product workflow and business context, while Stripe/Stripe Connect handles the underlying payment infrastructure.

+At the merchant level, Stripe Connect allows the platform to support payment relationships associated with individual businesses without treating all merchant payments as a single platform-level billing relationship.

+This distinction is important because a merchant's subscription business is part of that merchant's own commercial workflow, rather than simply being a subscription to MarketGrowthOS itself.
 ---

 # Native Consultation Capability